-In April 2018, the Company filed a short form base shelf prospectus that qualifies for the distribution of up to CAN\$150 million of common shares, debt securities, warrants or units of the Company comprising any combination of common shares and warrants (the "Securities").
+In April 2018, the Company filed a short form base shelf prospectus that qualifies the distribution of up to Cdn\$150 million of common shares, debt securities, warrants or units of the Company comprising any combination of common shares and warrants (the "Securities").
 The Company filed a corresponding registration statement in the United States registering the Securities under United States federal securities laws.
 The distribution of Securities may be effected from time to time in one or more transactions at a fixed price or prices, which may be changed, at market prices prevailing at the time of sale, or at prices related to such prevailing market prices to be negotiated with purchasers and as set forth in an accompanying prospectus supplement, including transactions that are deemed to be "At-The-Market" ("ATM") distributions.

 On June 13, 2018, the Company entered into an ATM equity facility with BMO Capital Markets (the lead agent), CIBC Capital Markets, H.C.
 Wainwright & Co., HSBC and TD Securities (together, the "Agents").
 Under the terms of this ATM facility, the Company may, from time to time, sell common stock having an aggregate offering value of up to \$35.7 million on the New York Stock Exchange.
 The Company determines, at its sole discretion, the timing and number of shares to be sold under the ATM facility.
-During the year ended December 31, 2018, the Company issued 3,165,642 common shares under the ATM facility at an average price of \$2.61 per share for gross proceeds of \$8.3 million, less commission of \$0.2 million.